jnozzi/cocoadev.com/SiteContent/General/ExtendedAttributes.markdown

 ----
 I wrote a importer which gets the extended attribute and adds it.
 Now spotlight can see my keyword.
 But whati feel is this violates the the reason why we go for extended attributes. because importer will add the keywords metadata [keywords will be listed if you execute a command 'mdls']. we chose extended attributes becoz we donot want to add it to metadata.
 ----
-I am writing a importer for images. i have given the [[LSItemContentTpes]] as public.jpeg. when i debug my importer using mdimport -d1 path it shows my importer. [it uses my importer] but it wont display apple shipped image.importer.
+I am writing a importer for images. i have given the General/LSItemContentTpes as public.jpeg. when i debug my importer using mdimport -d1 path it shows my importer. [it uses my importer] but it wont display apple shipped image.importer.
 Why it is like that? even though it doesnt load image.importer spotlight works perfectly.
 How can i make both importer to load?

 ----
 If there are multiple plug-ins for a particular file type (e.g. a generic image metadata importer and a JPEG metadata importer), the most specific plug-in wins.
 In other words, only one plug-in gets a shot at each file.
 I only hope Leopard fixes the hack known as spotlight....
 ----
 What is exported/imported UTI?
 I have read the documentation soo many times. still i could not understand it [from here http://developer.apple.com/documentation/Carbon/Conceptual/understanding_utis/understand_utis_conc/chapter_2_section_4.html#//apple_ref/doc/uid/TP40001319-CH202-BCGFBBIA ]. can any one exaplain here in nice way?
 ----
 If you provide the definition for a type, you export its UTI.
-(Example: Word would export something like com.microsoft.[[WordDocument]])  If you can use those files in some way, but they're not "yours", you import them.  ([[TextEdit]], if it supported importing Word documents, would _import_ com.microsoft.[[WordDocument]]).
+(Example: Word would export something like com.microsoft.General/WordDocument)  If you can use those files in some way, but they're not "yours", you import them.
+(General/TextEdit, if it supported importing Word documents, would _import_ com.microsoft.General/WordDocument).
 ----
-Yes, and [[TextEdit]] does open Word documents.
+Yes, and General/TextEdit does open Word documents.
 Why don't you look at the source code to see how ?
 ----
 Is there any way to edit kMDItemStarRating,kMDItemKeywords of images?
 I know there are methods to read those fields but could not find how to edit.